jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 #### How to create issue about *Test for implementation*

-*Test for implementation* is used to track tests (test progress and goals) for what is implemented in this project or repository.
+*Test for implementation* is used to track tests(progress of task and goals) for what is implemented in this project or repository.

 *Test for implementation* can be written in the following way:

 1) Please fill in the title in the form of [TEST] content about test.
 Example :

    - [TEST] Successful execution about initiazation

 2) Please add the type of test to the label.
 3) Describes what to test.
 4) Write about test goals.